 Sample type required: Deparaffinized and re-hydrated tissue sections on positively charged slides.

-The following elements will show positive PAS (magenta/rose red) staining:
+The following elements will show positive PAS (rose red) staining:

 - Neutral mucins

 - Tissue sections must be counterstained to fully recognize the presence of PAS positive staining.
 This can be achieved with the use of hematoxylin (see separate page for specific guidelines).